 Even as computers get smaller, it’s hard to imagine a future in which they aren’t made of metal and plastic.
 Beyond that, can you conceive of a computer without a screen?
 That’s what the future of spatial computing looks like.
-As the director of augmented, virtual, and mixed reality in Unity Labs, Timoni West is the ideal person to ask about a future of computers without screens.
+As the Director of Augmented, Virtual, and Mixed Reality at Unity Labs, Timoni West is the ideal person to ask about a future of computers without screens.

 She spends her time thinking about how she can enable developers, artists, and programmers today to build for these experiences in the future, allowing you to interact with the computer in any way you want.
 Years from now, you might not even have a device to carry around—you could be wearing your computer, according to West.

-Want a peek into what she makes?
-She open-sources a VR extension for Unity, EditorVR, available on Github for you to download and customize.
-We spoke to West about digital art, the democratization of design tools, and how Iron Man makes explaining spatial computing much easier.
+We spoke to Timoni about digital art, the democratization of design tools, and how Iron Man makes explaining spatial computing much easier.

 How did you end up in this particular field?

 I started off making ASCII art on my parents’ old Brother word processor.
 I grew up on a farm and we didn’t have computers for a little while.
 Then I moved into making a lot of icons on my old Windows ’95 computer.

 After I graduated from college, I basically went straight into web design and development.
 I did that for a very long time and moved over into mobile when smartphones started becoming more popular.

 A few years ago I was working in consumer and social digital product design.
 I decided that I really wanted to work on making creation tools and start digging into the harder problems around how we enable people to make good experiences.